tenstorrent/tt-metal/INSTALLING.md

 These instructions will guide you through the installation of Tenstorrent system tools and drivers, followed by the installation of TT-Metalium and TT-NN.

+> [!IMPORTANT]
+>
+> If you are using a release version of this software, check installation instructions packaged with it.
+You can find them in either the release assets for that version, or in the [source files for that version tag](https://github.com/tenstorrent/tt-metal/tags).

 ---

 ## Prerequisites: